 The Google Search Engine

-Google uses automated programs called spiders or crawlers, just like most search engines.
-Also like other search engines, Google has a large index of keywords and where those words can be found.
-What sets Google apart is how it ranks search results, which in turn determines the order Google displays results on its search engine results page (SERP).
+Google uses automated programs called spiders or crawlers, just like most search engines, to help generate its search results.
+Google has a large index of keywords that help determine search results.
+What sets Google apart is how it ranks its results, which determines the order Google displays results on its search engine results pages.
 Google uses a trademarked algorithm called PageRank, which assigns each Web page a relevancy score.

 A Web page's PageRank depends on a few factors:

 - The frequency and location of keywords within the Web page: If the keyword appears only once within the body of a page, it will receive a low score for that keyword.

 - How long the Web page has existed: People create new Web pages every day, and not all of them stick around for long.
 Google places more value on pages with an established history.

 - The number of other Web pages that link to the page in question: Google looks at how many Web pages link to a particular site to determine its relevance.

 Out of these three factors, the third is the most important.
 Because Google looks at links to a Web page as a vote, it's not easy to cheat the system.
 The best way to make sure your Web page is high on Google's search results is to provide great content so that other sites will link to your page.
 The more links your page gets, the higher its PageRank score will be.
 If you attract the attention of sites with a high PageRank score, your score will grow faster.